yannics/cl-cycle/README.md

 In other words, it must be possible to report an association between network composition, performance and listening ...

-The result of each algorithm is the _cycle_ itself if it exists –– except for the `SYMMETRIC-GROUP` which is a list of cycles.
+The result of each algorithm is the _cycle_ itself if it exists –– except for the `SYMMETRIC-GROUP` and the `RHYTHMIC-SIEVE` which are a list of cycles.
 Some of them can be prepended by its _path_ if it exists.
 This concerns only the algorithms `KAPREKAR-CONSTANT`, `PEA-PATTERN`, `LORENZ-DISCRETISATION` and `COLLATZ-CONJECTURE`.

 The following keywords allow formatting if needed the result as argument of `:r`, i.e. the  keyword argument of the involved function: